nojhamster/osu-parser/README.md

 ## TODO
 - parse hitobjects additions
-- completely parse slider hitobjects
+- parse all slider properties
 - parse events
+- support taiko, CTB and osu!mania
 - evaluate map difficulty ? (probably too complicated)
 - add a synchronous version of parseFile
 - make it usable in a browser ? (not sure that would be useful)
 - ...

-Feel free to post an issue if you want something else !
+**Feel free to make suggestions !**